 The Trail follows the southernmost segment of the Blue Ridge chain of the Appalachian Mountains, reaching elevations above 4,000 feet at several locations.
-With 50 miles of connected, maintained side trails, hiking opportunities of challenge, variety, and breath-taking views abound.
+With over 50 miles of connected, GATC-maintained side trails, hiking opportunities of challenge, variety, and breath-taking views abound.

 The Georgia section is very often the point where many who have the desire to thru-hike the trail begin their journey.
 It's also used by scouts, spring-breakers, section hikers, day hikers and a whole assortment of other individuals and groups.
 Because of this, it's also one of the most heavily traveled portions of the AT, especially in March and April.
 The ATC maintains a Thru-Hiker Registry to help you start your trek at the ideal time to find the experience you hope to have, minimize the impact on the environment and help make the Trail more sustainable for the future.

-The volunteer trail maintainers of the Georgia Appalachian Trail Club see many hikers who are unprepared for the journey they're about to embark on.
-In fact, about 25-30% who make the effort, sometimes at considerable expense, fail in the first thirty miles of the Trail because of the lack of adequate preparation or a good understanding of what it takes to complete a 2,190 mile walk.
+The volunteer trail maintainers of the Georgia Appalachian Trail Club see many hikers unprepared for the journey they're about to embark on.
+In fact, about 25-30% of the hikers who start in Georgia, sometimes at considerable expense, fail in the first thirty miles of the Trail because of the lack of adequate preparation or a good understanding of what it takes to complete a 2,190+ mile walk.
 There are a lot of resources available to help you prepare, from books to websites.
 Your local outfitter may be able to help you, too.

 A good understanding of Leave No Trace principles and how they apply to your experience is also a good tool to have.
 An excellent YouTube video series is available at the Appalachian Trail Conservancy's website.